lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 I countered the failing SD-Cards by switching to Arch Linux ARM, which at that time could mount the root file system read-only.
 This dramatically reduced SD Card wear and made the system immune to power outages.
 This was my first major step toward minimizing maintenance and building a reproducible system.

-**Raspberry Pi with single 3.5" HDD and Arch Linux-ARM on a read-only SD-Card with Docker** When my use cases and the list of hosted services grew, I faced two mounting problems: the need to improve service isolation to reduce the attack surface, and the tedious and boring chore of manually installing and setting up services and their dependencies.
+**Raspberry Pi with single 3.5" HDD and Arch Linux-ARM on a read-only SD-Card with Docker** When my use cases and the list of hosted services grew, I faced two mounting problems: the need to improve service isolation to reduce the attack surface and the tedious and boring chore of manually installing and setting up services and their dependencies.
 Docker seemed to be a way out of configuration complexity while also improving separation.

-**x86 mini-ITX server with RAID 1, CentOS and Docker** The Raspberry Pi had hit a wall: the supply of pre-built ARM container images was short, and building them on the Pi was slow.
+**x86 mini-ITX server with RAID 1, CentOS and Docker** The Raspberry Pi had hit a wall: the supply of pre-built ARM container images was short and building them on the Pi was slow.
 More critically, the single hard drive was a significant reliability risk.
 The next evolution was an ASRock mini-ITX board with an Intel N3150 CPU, two 3.5" HDDs in a RAID 1 and CentOS on an SSD.
 This hardware finally allowed for RAID 1, making the system much more reliable.
-With CentOS and Docker, I had a rock-solid, familiar OS that was a keeper for a few years.
+With CentOS and Docker, I had a very solid, familiar OS that was a keeper for a few years.

 **x86 mini-ITX server with RAID 1, CentOS and Podman** While containers were a huge win, Docker had its issues.
-Running the daemon as root was sub-par from a security perspective, and the lacking integration with the underlying OS made management cumbersome.
-Then Podman came along, solving both issues with a traditional fork/exec model, tight systemd integration, and the ability to run rootless containers—containers without privileged permissions.
+Running the daemon as root was sub-par from a security perspective and the lacking integration with the underlying OS made management cumbersome.
+Then Podman came along, solving both issues with a traditional fork/exec model, tight systemd integration and the ability to run rootless containers—containers without privileged permissions.
 This was a massive security and simplicity upgrade.

-**x86 mini-ITX server with RAID 1, Fedora Atomic Host / Fedora CoreOS** Despite the last setup working great, it still had two disadvantages: OS updates required manual intervention, and the root file system was still writable, meaning power outages could still wreck the system.
+**x86 mini-ITX server with RAID 1, Fedora Atomic Host / Fedora CoreOS** Despite the last setup working great, it still had two disadvantages: OS updates required manual intervention and the root file system was still writable, meaning power outages could still wreck the system.
 The setup still felt more like a pet than cattle.
 Fedora CoreOS solved these issues by performing atomic updates (updating the OS as a whole and enabling simple roll-backs) and bringing back the immutable root file system.
 This offered protection from power outages without the cost and added complexity of a UPS.
-It delivered on the promise of a secure, always up-to-date, and reliable system.
+It delivered on the promise of a secure, always up-to-date and reliable system.

 **x86 mini-ITX server with RAID 1, openSUSE MicroOS** My only remaining peeve with Fedora CoreOS was the slow updates due to `ostree` and that it often broke and required manual intervention during major OS version upgrades.
 I realized a rolling-release distro could avoid this particular complexity chore.
 I was delighted to discover openSUSE MicroOS, an immutable container host system like Fedora CoreOS but with Btrfs instead of `ostree` and—tadaa—a rolling release model!
 Without major OS release upgrades, the system has been absolutely rock solid for me since summer 2020.